Virat992/E-Commerce-Sales-Data-Analysis-Python/README.md

 To extract the useful insights from the large dataset powerful open source library Numpy was used to create dataframe and perfrom exploratory analysis.

-Matplotlib and Seaborn used for data visualization of the analyzed data.
+Matplotlib and Seaborn were used for data visualization of the analyzed data.